adm116/AI-Piano/README.md

 Project code inspired by: https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5

+All code found in the code folder.
+Sample outputs can be found in the output folder.

 Parsing Notes:
   In order to run anything, you must first run parse.py which will parse the MIDI files of a folder into notes/chords and store them in a pickle files to